-The 42nd GST council meeting was held on 05 October 2020.
-The meeting was chaired by Finance Minister Smt.
-Nirmala Sitharaman, Union Minister of State for Finance & Corporate Affairs Shri Anurag Thakur was also present at the meeting, besides the Finance Ministers of the states & union territories (UTs), and other senior officers of both, the Ministry of Finance and the States and UTs.
+The 42nd GST council meeting was held on 5th October 2020 as well as on 12th October 2020.
+The meetings were chaired by Finance Minister Smt.
+Nirmala Sitharaman, Union Minister of State for Finance and Corporate Affairs Shri Anurag Thakur was also present at the meeting, besides the Finance Ministers of the states and union territories (UTs), and other senior officers of both, the Ministry of Finance and the States and UTs.

-After an almost 8-hour long meeting, the Council failed to reach a consensus on the issue of borrowing to make up for the compensation cess shortfall.
+After an almost 8-hour long meeting, the Council failed to reach a consensus on the issue of borrowing to make up for the compensation cess shortfall on 5th October 2020.
 Hence, the Council met up again on 12 October 2020 to resolve compensation issues for the states.

 1. The 43rd GST Council meeting ended with no unanimity on the borrowing issue.
 Hence, no conclusion was reached.
 The states may go ahead with borrowing funds as per the options previously given.

 2. The levy of compensation cess will continue beyond the 5-year period, as was announced in the 42nd GST Council meeting.

 3.The centre will not be able to borrow funds to meet the compensation cess shortfall as this will result in an increase in the yield on G-sec bonds.

 4. The Finance Minister explained that the Centre has issued a borrowing calendar, and if it goes beyond it to borrow, the G-Sec deals used as a benchmark for every other borrowing will go up.
 This will increase the borrowing costs for states and the private sector as well.

 5.It was also clarified in the press briefing that the cess collected July 2022 onwards will not be disbursed to the states and the same will be utilised solely for the purpose of repayment of interest and principal.
 Hence, there will be no burden on the states regarding repayment of the borrowings made.